orsenthil/senthil.learntosolveit.com-deploy/posts/2007/03/29/pcl-syntax-and-semantics.md

 ## What's with All the Parentheses?

 * Extensive use of parentheses and prefix notation.
-* When John McCarthy first invented Lisp, he intended to implement a more Algol-like syntax, which he called M-expressions.
+* When John McCarthy first invented Lisp, he intended to implement a more {{% wikipedia article="ALGOL" %}}-like syntax, which he called M-expressions.
 * The project of defining M-expressions precisely and compiling them or at least translating them into S-expressions was neither finalized nor explicitly abandoned.
-It just receded into the indefinite future, and a new generation of programmers appeared who preferred [S-expressions] to any FORTRAN-like or ALGOL-like notation that could be devised.
+It just receded into the indefinite future, and a new generation of programmers appeared who preferred [S-expressions] to any {{% wikipedia article="FORTRAN" %}}-like or ALGOL-like notation that could be devised.

 ## Breaking Open the Black Box